 Arrangement—Define how to display the items in the list.

-Direction—Display items in a horizontal or vertical list.
+Layout—Display items in a row, column, or grid list.

-Item width or height—Specify the size of list items in pixels.
+Item width or height—Specify the size of list items.

 Lock width/height ratio—Lock the width/height ratio of list items when the widget is resized.

 Alignment (Available for grid lists)—Align list items to the right, center, or left.

 Horizontal or Vertical spacing—Define the spacing between list items in pixels.
 For a grid list, define both.